 The millennial generation is most at risk for financial hardship due to inadequate life insurance coverage, according to New York Life’s most recent Life Insurance Gap Survey.
 The survey found that millennials with life insurance have a self-reported life insurance gap of $352,000, with enough protection in place to cover only 22% of coverage needs in the event of a breadwinner’s death.

 When it comes to purchasing life insurance, the sooner the better.
 Don’t miss out on the opportunity to build a formidable financial support system.
-Reach out to an insurance agent to discuss your options.

 Life Insurance Sets Up a Financial Foundation